oracle/oci-python-sdk/examples/fss-backup/README.md

 +----------------------+------------------+---------------------------------------------------------------------------+-----------+
 ```

-These OCIDs can be used later on, if you want to run a single File System.
+These OCIDs can be used later on, if you want to run a single File System backup.

 ## Running the Script